 Mind Body & Soul Ezine Card Deck Review: The Grail Tarot - A Templar Vision by John Matthews, illustrated by Giovanni Caselli.
 Quality boxed set of 78 cards and guidebook.
 Published by REDFeather (Schiffer Publishing) US $34.99 : U.K. £31.99

-This deck provides high quality artwork that has esoteric meaning and expert symbolism.
+This deck provides high quality artwork that has gnostic and esoteric meanings and expert symbolism.
 It is accompanied by an excellent book describing the card deck’s concept of the Grail, said here to be the holiest and most mystical relic of the Order of the Poor Knights of Christ and the Temple of Solomon, a group of Christian monks founded in 1119.
 The Grail mystery is central to the deck’s concept, its historical background, and the deck’s spiritual teaching.
 It is an initiatory deck that contains life guidance.

 Each card has a painted image, a number and title, a description of the image, a background to the Grail story, a Grail Question for the Trump cards, and a Divinatory meaning that contains spiritual guidance.
 A few keywords are provided as a reading prompt.